 Lebanese daily publishes blank edition to protest crisis

-BEIRUT (AP) — Lebanon's only English-language daily is protesting the country's deteriorating economic and political conditions by publishing a blank edition.
+BEIRUT (AP) — Lebanon's only English-language daily protested the country's deteriorating economic and political conditions by publishing a blank edition Thursday, calling it an "alarm bell."

 Lebanon has been in the grip of an economic crisis for months, and the government has not met since a June 30 shooting in a mountain village that escalated tensions between the Christian and Druze communities.